Interfacing with international omics data repositories

 We are working to deploy the Galaxy ENA Upload Tool in Galaxy Australia, which will present a mechanism for the 30,000+ users to submit raw sequencing reads, consensus sequences and their associated metadata to ENA without leaving the Galaxy interface.

 There are many excellent self-paced training materials available that explain how to collect and record contextual metadata, and submit data and associated metadata to various international repositories.
-We are compiling a collection of recommended learning resources.
+We curate a collection of recommended resources for data management that are housed in the Australian BioCommons Learning Library.

 Data retrieval